- Porous Rubber Surfaces

 Thermal Emittance: Lighter colors also reduce the thermal emittance of surfaces.
 Rubberway Sidewalks in light gray and beige have a thermal emittance of 0.83.

-Rubberway Sidewalks, Tree Wells and Softwalk Paths & Trails utilize 100% recycled tires when all black crumb rubber is used.
+Rubberway systems utilize 100% recycled tires when all black crumb rubber is used.
 If a colored EPDM virgin rubber wear layer is used as well, the recycled content without binder varies between 66-100%.
-When including the binder the total recycled content varies between 57-65%.

 Rubberway systems in California utilize 100% locally manufactured or produced materials.
-Elsewhere in the USA, we use locally derived materials whenever they are available.
+Elsewhere in the USA, we source regional materials whenever possible.

-Rubberway pervious pavement systems allow rain and other sources of water to penetrate through to the subsurface, not only reducing the volume of stormwater runoff but also filtering the water and allowing it to recharge groundwater aquifers.
-This significantly reduces the amount of heavy metals, chemical, and other pollutants normally picked up and transported by stormwater flows.
+Rubberway pervious pavement systems allow rain and other sources of water to penetrate through to the subsurface, reducing the volume of stormwater runoff.

 Specifications, detail drawings, and brochures are available below.